percona/pxb-docs/docs/xtrabackup_bin/partial_backups.md

 Could not find any file associated with the tablespace ID: 5

-Use –innodb-directories to find the tablespace files.
-If that fails then use –innodb-force-recovery=1 to ignore this and to permanently lose all changes to the missing tablespace(s).
+Use `--innodb-directories` to find the tablespace files.
+If that fails then use `-–innodb-force-recovery=1` to ignore this and to permanently lose all changes to the missing tablespace(s).

-## Restoring Partial Backups
+## Restore partial backups

 Restoring should be done by restoring individual tables in the partial backup to the server.